A nine-year-old did the polka with Snuffleupagus on Sesame Street.

 At 25, Tim got sober.
 He came out as gay.
 And a week after a juror in a murder trial told him he should try stand-up, he walked into his first open mic.

-But getting sober, coming out, and saying "I'm financially ruined" out loud — those aren't reframes.
+Getting sober, coming out, and saying "I'm financially ruined" out loud.
+Those aren't reframes.
 Those are confrontations.
-Tim didn't just turn the twelve years into material.
-He faced what the twelve years actually were.
-The reframing engine kept running, but something underneath it had shifted toward Type 5: the willingness to stay in the room with a hard truth instead of immediately converting it to a joke.
+Tim faced what the twelve years actually were.
+Something underneath the defense mechanism had shifted toward Type 5: the willingness to stay in the room with a hard truth instead of immediately converting it to a joke.

 Most people would bury those years.
 Tim turned them into a thesis statement.